based-ghost/vue-seo-friendly-spa-template/README.md

 [`vue-meta`](https://github.com/nuxt/vue-meta) - plugin that allows you to manage your app's meta information, much like [`react-helmet`](https://github.com/nfl/react-helmet) does for React.
 However, instead of setting your data as props passed to a proprietary component, you simply export it as part of your component's data using the metaInfo property.

-I have it configured to use a utility function called `buildMetaInfo` which you pass an object to at the top of the component like this for example:
+I have it configured to use a utility function called `buildMetaInfo` which returns an object of type `MetaInfo` - in the component options of the component, you must declare the `metaInfo()` method, which must return an object of type `MetaInfo`:

+e.g. `About.vue`
 ```typescript
     import { buildMetaInfo } from '@/utils/metaInfo';